geopm/geopm/service/docs/source/build.rst

     make rpm

-These commands create the geopm-service RPM files here:
+These commands create the GEOPM service RPM files in your rpmbuild
+directory:

 .. code-block::